markjprice/apps-services-net8/docs/ch08-odata.md

 GET {{base_address}}categories HTTP/1.1
 ```

-> **Good Practice**: Specifying the HTTP version at the end of the request is optional because the `.http` file tool will default to using `1.1`.The `GET` verb is also optional because the `.http` file tool will default to making a `GET` request.
-To avoid clutter, I will not specify them in future requests.
+> **Good Practice**: Specifying the HTTP version at the end of the request is optional because both code editor `.http` file tools will default to using `1.1`.The `GET` verb is optional with Visual Studio Code's REST Client extension but sadly this is not the case with Visual Studio 2022 and its `.http` file tool.
+So we must continue to explicitly specify `GET`.

 5. Click **Send Request**, and note the response is the same as what was returned by Swagger, a JSON document containing all categories, as shown in *Figure 9.4A*: